-What Is The Best 9mm Pistol To Buy In 2017?
+What Is The Best 9mm Pistol To Buy?

 What is the best 9mm pistol?
 Well….that is a bit of a broad question.
 What I want to know is, what is the best 9mm pistol to buy in 2017 that gives me, the average guy, value for my hard earned money?